theopmw/recipe-box/README.md

 **As a user, I would like to:**

-- [x] Access the site from mobile, tablet and desktop devices.
+- [x] Access the site from mobile, tablet and desktop devices
 - [x] Easily register to have my own profile
 ![User Stories Register](assets/images/readme_screenshots/user_stories/user_stories_register.png)
 - [x] Easily log in to my profile